Agnieszka-21/namaste-django/README.md

 ## Introduction

 Namaste Yoga Studio is a web application for a fictional yoga studio in Dublin.
 Anyone can access information regarding opening hours, the studio's location, class schedule, a detailed description of each class as well as each teacher's bio.
-Moreover, users interested in taking classes at the studio can sign up for an accout that allows them to book classes, manage their bookings (update and cancel), and also manage their user profile.
+Moreover, users interested in taking classes at the studio can sign up for an accout that allows them to book classes, manage their bookings (update and cancel), and also manage their user profile while logged in.

 This is the fourth Portfolio Project for the Code Institute's Diploma Course in Full Stack Software Development (E-commerce Applications).
 The application is built in Django using Python, HTML, CSS, and JavaScript.
 It provides role-based permissions for users to interact with data in a PostgreSQL database.
 It includes user authentication, email validation, and CRUD functionality for User Profiles and Bookings.

-[View the live website here](https://namaste-yoga-studio-d494d1aeeada.herokuapp.com/)
+[View the live website here](https://namaste-yoga-studio-d494d1aeeada.herokuapp.com/) Please note: To open any links in this document in a new browser tab, please press CTRL + Click.

 ![Screenshot of the application on multiple devices](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/amiresponsive.png)

-Please note: To open any links in this document in a new browser tab, please press CTRL + Click.

-## Table of Contents

 ## Table of Contents